-Cleaning duplicate data to streamline backups
+Cleaning duplicate data to make backups lighter

 Introduction